justin13601/ACES/README.md

 Currently, case-control matching (ie., gender-matching, age-matching, etc.) is not directly supported.
 In order to extract matched cohorts, you may extract the cases and controls cohorts separately, then perform post-hoc matching.

+### Tasks with Multiple Endpoints

+It is currently tricky to express tasks that have multiple endpoints.
+For instance, to extract a cohort for 30-day mortality, you would require patients that died within 30 days of a given timestamp (ie., contains `death` predicate in a window), as well as patients that did not die within the same 30 days (ie., patients with data 30-days past the given timestamp).
+An overlapping 30-day window could be used to express this, which would create two branches in the task tree.
+However, it is not yet possible to express an `OR` condition across branches (ie., the `AND` relationship is evaluated across different branches).
+As such, to extract this cohort, you would also have to make use of two configuration files, one to extract a cohort of those that meet criteria for the first branch (ie., death within 30 days), and one for the other branch (ie., data past 30 days).

 ### Timestamp Binning

 Unfortunately, it is currently not possible to index at a specific wall time (ie., have time of day offsets).
 As such, cohorts that require a prediction at 11:59 PM on the day of the patient's admission, for example, cannot be directly extracted.